rinfex-holfer/template-react/README.md

 ### Problems
-- css-modules are not working in bundle after `build` (neither with webpack nor with esbuild)
+- css-modules are not working in bundle after `build` (with neither webpack nor esbuild)
 - LESS + css-modules are not working